 The information on governance included here supplements that described in the Directors' Report and in the Statement of Directors' Responsibilities.
-The Board of Directors has formally met 6 times during the year.
+The Board of Directors has formally met 5 times during the year.
+To maintain effective oversight of all financial matter the Finance and Resources Committee which is a sub committee formally meets an additional 3 times to oversee the academy trust financial affairs.